DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.2.3 (10-29-2018) ##

+- If an ISO file is used as the source image, and the Windows ADK is installed, the script will automatically remaster and create a new bootable Windows Installation Media ISO before it finalizes.
+- This alieviates the annoyance of having to copy the fully expanded ISO media to another location in order to create a bootable ISO after the script completes.
+- If any of the required boot files cannot be located by the script, it will silently skip over the ISO creation process and return the fully expanded ISO media like before.
+- Fixed a sintax error within the SetupComplete.cmd script.
+- Removed some redundant and unecessary variables.
+- Added the SeBackupPrivilege to the File and Folder Ownership functions, as this process privilege allows for system-level recursive nagivation of protected folders and directories.

 ## Build 3.1.2.2 (10-28-2018) ##

 - Added a new -MicrosoftEdge switch which will integrate Microsoft Edge Browser 10.0.17763.1 into Windows 10 Enterprise LTSC 2019.
 Only an image detected as Windows 10 Enterprise LTSC 2019 will be processed.